SAP-archive/hana-python-securestore/README.md

 ## License
  Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
- This file is licensed under the SAP SAMPLE CODE LICENSE AGREEMENT except as noted otherwise in the [LICENSE file](LICENSE).
+ This project is licensed under the SAP SAMPLE CODE LICENSE AGREEMENT except as noted otherwise in the [LICENSE file](LICENSE).